Nudity in art has been debated since the beginning of time.

 Nudity is a problem for Americans.
 It disrupts our social exchange.

 — Eric Fischl

-For centuries, thoughts about nudity in art have been controlled by the church as well, in some cases raising eyebrows for centuries.
+For centuries, thoughts about nudity in art have also been controlled by the church, in some cases raising eyebrows for centuries.
 Other times, as is commonly known, churches have some of the best examples of figurative art anywhere to be found.
 While I’ve never been, it is my sincere desire to see the Sistine Chapel at the Vatican up close one day.
-Until then, I’ll have to appreciate the virtual 360-degree online version here: Vatican.va/various/cappelle/sistina_vr/index.html
+Until then, I’ll have to appreciate the virtual 360-degree online version here: Vatican.va/various/cappelle/sistina_vr/index.html.

 As many know, I reside in Las Vegas.
-Probably the largest collection of figurative art nudes anywhere can be viewed here, both indoors and outside.
+The largest collection of figurative art nudes anywhere can be viewed here, indoors and outside.

-Showcasing reproductions of Renaissance sculpture including Michelangelo’s David and a plethora of other great masterworks, the few miles know as “The Strip” has an impressive display of iconic imagery boldly displayed.
+Showcasing reproductions of Renaissance sculpture, including Michelangelo’s David and a plethora of other great masterworks, the few miles known as “The Strip” has an impressive display of iconic imagery boldly displayed.
 Check out my post “The Strip Revealed, Figurative Art in Las Vegas” for more.